nandipatel/itmd361-project3/README.md

-# itmd361-project1
+# itmd361-project2
-First project that includes a professional resume, and 2 other pages.
+Project 2 includes project one, a professional resume, and 2 other pages, with CSS